What Is Endovenous Radiofrequency Ablation?

 What Are The Benefits Of Endovenous Radiofrequency Ablation?

 Radiofrequency treatment offers benefits over vein stripping and other treatment methods.
 These benefits may include the following:

 - Less swelling

-The Recovery from a Endovenous Radiofrequency Ablation
+Results Of Endovenous Radiofrequency Ablation

 After the radiofrequency procedure, patients may experience mild bruising and swelling in the treated area, but are usually able to return to regular activities shortly after treatment.
 In most cases, patients will be required to wear compression garments for several weeks to promote healing and relieve any symptoms of swelling and bruising.

-The Risks of a Endovenous Radiofrequency Ablation
+Risks Of Endovenous Radiofrequency Ablation

 While radiofrequency ablation is considered a safe procedure, there are certain risks associated with any type of surgical treatment.
 Some of the risks of this procedure may include:

 - Deep vein thrombosis, an extremely rare complication